 When comparing smoked, vaped, and inhaled cannabis, the THC inhaler delivers the highest level of THC to the blood and lasts two hours before it starts to drop.

-The Institute of Medicine recently published a report JAMA Psychiatry, called Marijuana as Medicine: Assessing the Science Base.
-The paper recognized that scientific data indicates the value of cannabis and cannabinoid-based medicine for: pain relief, nausea and vomiting, appetite stimulation, and spasms.
+The Institute of Medicine recently published a report in JAMA Psychiatry, called Marijuana as Medicine: Assessing the Science Base.
+The paper recognizes that scientific data indicates the value of cannabis and cannabinoid-based medicine for many things.
+These include pain relief, nausea and vomiting, appetite stimulation, and spasms.
 It did not, however, consider that a THC inhaler would be the most efficient and effective delivery method.
 We found that out by digging a little deeper.

 THC Inhaler is A Safe Way to Medicate: